lupyuen/pinetime-rust-mynewt/rust/app/src/cloud.md

 ![](https://lupyuen.github.io/images/cloud-title.png)

-Firmware programming has always been cumbersome...
+Programming the firmware of our gadgets (like PineTime Smart Watch) has always been cumbersome...

 1. Get a proper computer (Windows tends to be problematic)